Super Action Pack… and How to Use this Template

 What if a participant calls your activity?
 This sequence shows how a player can call into an activity at the start for a welcome or to be given options to respond to on call.

-Demo #9: End a play session/game
+Demo #9: End a session

-(A showcase of the Game Over card)
+(A showcase of the End Session card)

 Additional sequences in the demo: